QuantumOfVacuum/kylebebak.github.io/_posts/2016-02-19-distribute-program-via-homebrew.md

 I recently packaged a program I wrote called [notes](https://github.com/kylebebak/notes) for distribution via `Homebrew`, following this [excellent tutorial](http://formalfriday.club/2015/01/05/creating-your-own-homebrew-tap-and-formula.html).

-To make your package installable via Homebrew, you put it in a Github repo and create a release.
+To make your package installable via Homebrew, you put it in a GitHub repo and create a release.
 Then you create a __tap__, a repo containing at least one __formula__.
 The formula is a Ruby file pointing to a downloadable tarball of the package, with instructions on how to build and install it.

 When a user downloads your package, the tarball is saved to `/Library/Caches/Homebrew`.
 It gets unzipped and, depending on the formula, parts of the package are copied to `/usr/local/Cellar/<pkg>/<version>`.
 This directory, in the user's __cellar__, is called a __keg__.